 By Public Transport

-If you are using public transport, taxi, or Uber, be sure to buy an admission ticket via this website.
+If you are using public transport, taxi, or Uber, buy an admission ticket via this website.
 The ticket is $5 more expensive on the official museum page because it includes the parking fee.
 During the week, you can take public transportation to Space Center Houston.
 Use the line 249 bus, which runs from downtown to nearby El Dorado Pr, which is close to the Space Center.
 But it’s still 4 miles from El Dorado Pr to the Space Center.
 So take an Uber or a cab from here.
 Check the Houston Metro website for schedules and departure times.
 Public transportation is not available on weekends.

 With a Tour

 You can also consider taking an organized tour from the city center to Space Center Houston.
 You can choose: